Harmondsworth: History

 Detail of A Map of the County of Middlesex Reduced from an Actual Survey in four Sheets By John Rocque or Carte de la Province de Middlesex reduite D'apres un arpanlage en quatre feuilles Par Jean Rocque, 1757.

 Harmondsworth as seen on Ordnance Survey map sheet 71, 1822–1890, with railway added 1891.

 Harmondsworth is mentioned in Domesday Book, its name coming from the Anglo-Saxon Heremōdes worþ, meaning "Heremōd's enclosure", or Heremundes worþ, meaning "Heremund's enclosure".

 Harmondsworth remains an ecclesiastical parish, with the name first recorded in AD 780 when King Offa granted land to his servant Aeldred.

 Before 1066 the manor was owned by Harold Godwinson (Earl Harold), and at the Conquest (1066) it passed to William I. In 1069 it was granted by the king, on the suggestion of William FitzOsbern, 1st Earl of Hereford (c.
 1020 – 1071), to the Benedictine Abbey of Holy Trinity, Rouen, afterwards known as St. Catherine's, which held it in 1086 and then until 1391.
-(Note: It seems appropriate considering the possible future and present Harmondsworth beset by airplane wheels that the 325 years owner of the manor was named after St Catherine of Alexandria whose attribute was the wheel on which she was martyred.)

 The Great Barn, 19 July 2015, from the west, showing its new roof and the church tower on the right.

 Owner from 1069: Abbaye Sainte-Catherine du Mont, or Abbey of the Holy Trinity and Saint Katherine, at Rouen in Normandy.

 Seal of Eudes Rigaud or Odo Rigaldus (c.1200–1275), the Archbishop of Rouen, who visited the priory at Harmondsworth in 1265 and 1268 and recorded only two monks in the priory.